 Each MCSAP officer has been assigned a cellular phone that also provides network access when at the roadside.
 This function is necessary to access the FMCSA systems at theroadside and to transfer ASPEN reports and compliance reviews.
-There will also be an additional cost this year to purchase cell phones for the 9 incoming POE II Officers.
-Monthly usage fees will also increase due to this addition.

 Postage

 Includes costs of US Postal Services, UPS and Fed/Ex type shipping and freights costs for MCSAP related activities, such as, correspondence with carriers, as well as, shipping to MCSAP officers stationed outside of the Denver Metro Area.